-David was appointed in March 2016 to support our local networks and local registered eco-congregations; encouraging them to increase their level of practical environmental activity and understanding of environmental issues.
-David lives in Selkirk and is a member of Selkirk Parish Church.
+David was appointed in March 2016 to support our local networks and local registered eco-congregations.
+He encourages churches to increase their level of practical environmental activity, manages our networks and leads our Award Scheme.

-David will be joining us in September 2018 to provide spiritual and theological support to churches in their work of caring for creation.
-He is a United Reformed Church Minister, currently working as minister of Greenock United Reformed Church.
+David joined in September 2018 to provide spiritual and theological support to churches in their work of caring for creation.
+He is a United Reformed Church Minister, former minister of Greenock United Reformed Church.
 David is seconded full-time from the URC for this role as a Special Categories Minister.

-Adrian is seconded part time from the Church of Scotland where he runs their Climate Change Project.
+Adrian is seconded part time from the Church of Scotland where he leads on Care for Creation and Climate Change.
 Adrian handles our international and wider ecumenical relationships and matters relevant to climate change.